konstantinosGombakis/camunda-google-sheets/readme.md

+# Interact with Google Sheet

+A demo of interacting with Google sheet.

+## Create a Google Sheet API key
 1. Create a new API key for Google https://docs.gspread.org/en/latest/oauth2.html#for-bots-using-service-account
 2. Download the json and save it on the cretential.json
 3. Copy the created email mpms-google.....@a........gserviceaccount.com